Child Custody Lawyers Chicago, Illinois

 In July of 2017, Illinois adopted a new child support statute (which is discussed herein).
 This new model not only changed how each parent’s income was considered, but also took into consideration the amount of parenting time each parent has – specifically the number of overnights each parent has.
 As a result, if each parent has at least 146 overnights in a calendar year, child support can be significantly reduced.
 However, Judges have become increasingly wary of parents attempting to modify their parenting time to 146 overnights or more in order to modify their child support obligation.

-What are the different types of child custody (majority timesharing, equal timesharing…)?
+What are the different types of child custody, and how does majority timesharing and equal timesharing affect my parenting?

 There are two different kinds of decision-making authority: sole and joint.
 As you could guess, sole decision-making authority means that one parent is making the decisions, and joint means that the parents are making the decisions together.
 Decision-making authority for each of the four major categories: education; religion, health care and extracurricular have to be allocated either to both parents together or to one parent individually.
 This is not to say that all four categories are a “package deal”.
 You may have a situation where both parents agree on all things except for education.
 The parties could agree or a Judge could order joint decision-making for religion, healthcare and extracurricular activities, and one parent can make decisions regarding education.